-Before we dig into the tips though, there's another resource we have that can help you to improve your presentations.
+Before we dig into the tips though, there's another resource we've got that can help you to improve your presentations.
 Download our FREE eBook: The Complete Guide to Making Great Presentations.

-It will help you with the complete presentation process, taking the ideas you'll learn in this article further.
+It'll help you with the complete presentation process, taking the interactive presentation ideas you'll learn in this article further.

-Now, let's take a look at how you can make your presentations more interactive:
+Now, let's take a look at how to make your presentations more interactive:

 One of the most popular ways to engage an audience is to open the floor for a question and answer (Q&A) session.
 These sessions give you the opportunity to take questions from the audience and interact with them.